Sarah Lewis, PharmD

 A facelift is the surgical correction and improvement of the signs of aging on the face and neck.
-Your face and neck are often the first places where signs of aging are evident.
+Your face and neck are often the first places where signs of aging appear.
 Most people seek a facelift for cosmetic or aesthetic reasons.
 Your doctor may also recommend this procedure as part of a medically necessary facial reconstruction.

 Types of facelift

-- Limited incision facelift involves smaller cuts than a traditional facelift.
+Limited incision facelift involves smaller cuts than a traditional facelift.
 The incisions may be located at your temple, around your ear, within the lower eyelids, and under your upper lip.

-- Neck lift incisions usually start in front of your ear lobe and continue behind your ear to end in your lower scalp.
+Neck lift incisions usually start in front of your ear lobe and continue behind your ear to end in your lower scalp.
 Neck lifts correct signs of aging in your lower face, chin and neck.

 Other procedures that may be performed

-- Brow lift, also called a forehead lift, to tighten sagging skin in the forehead area
+Brow lift, also called a forehead lift, to tighten sagging skin in the forehead area

-- Eyelid surgery to improve the look of your upper eyelids, lower eyelids, or both
+Eyelid surgery to improve the look of your upper eyelids, lower eyelids, or both

-- Facial implants to augment areas of your face such as your chin, cheekbones or jaw
+Facial implants to augment areas of your face such as your chin, cheekbones or jaw

-- Facial liposuction to remove fatty deposits in the face
+Facial liposuction to remove fatty deposits in the face

-- Resurfacing to improve the texture and tone of your skin
+Resurfacing to improve the texture and tone of your skin

-- Rhinoplasty to repair or reshape your nose
+Rhinoplasty to repair or reshape your nose

-- Soft tissue augmentation to recontour your facial structure
+Soft tissue augmentation to recontour your facial structure

-- Wrinkle reduction with injections to smooth fine wrinkles
+Wrinkle reduction with injections to smooth fine wrinkles

 Why is a facelift performed?

 Your doctor may recommend a facelift if you want to improve the look of your face for cosmetic reasons.
 Your doctor may also recommend it as part of a medically necessary facial reconstruction.

-- You are dissatisfied with or bothered by the signs of aging that are seen in your face
+You are dissatisfied with or bothered by the signs of aging that are seen in your face.

-- You do not smoke
+You do not smoke.

-- Facial asymmetry or skin laxity due to nerve paralysis or a known skin condition
+Facial asymmetry or skin laxity due to nerve paralysis or a known skin condition

-- Genetic facial deformity
+Genetic facial deformity

 How is a facelift performed?

-A facelift may be performed using one of the following approaches:
+Your facelift will be performed in a hospital or outpatient setting using one of the following approaches: